 Since we value our school’s understanding of online safety so highly, we believe that the teaching of online safety should not be limited to discreet lessons.
 We ensure that this topic is frequently approached in lots of different ways.
-Whole school assemblies are led by Miss Bown supported by the computing team, we make time for class discussions which promote pupil voice, we take part in national events such as Safer Internet Day and we read books around the topic of online safety.
+Whole school assemblies and class discussions promote pupil voice, we take part in national events such as Safer Internet Day and we read books around the topic of online safety.
 Two of our favourite books are #Goldilocks and Chicken Clicking.

-Our online safety efforts are monitored regularly using the 360 safe self-assessment tool and we hope to work towards an accreditation in the future.
+Our online safety efforts are monitored regularly using the 360 safe self-assessment tool and we achieved the accreditation in July 2022.

 Online Safety at Home

-In the event of a bubble or school closure, there will inevitably be an increase in a dependence in technology in order to access home learning or indeed home working.
+In the event of a school closure, there would inevitably be an increase in a dependence in technology in order to access home learning.
 In the right hand menu are some resources which may be helpful.
 Although the sites have been checked for suitability, the school cannot be held responsible for their content and parents are advised to make their own checks.

-It may be a positive discussion to have a look at a ‘Family Agreement’ for the safe and healthy use of technology at home.
-Below is an example family agreement that you could adopt or adapt to suit your own family: SSE Example of family agreement for technology in the home
+Regarding the wider use of technology at home, to promote safe and healthy habits, please find an example that you could adopt or adapt to suit your own family: SSE Example of family agreement for technology in the home

 eLIM Online Safety Active Bytes – Healthy Habits Posters